S4nfs/MyPROJECTS/Node.JS/13_AboutNodeJs.md

 ==============================

 Assembler, Compiler and Interpreter
-The Assembler is used to translate the program written in Assembly language into machine code
+The Assembler is used to translate the program written in Assembly language into machine code.
+Examples: NASM, MASM, TASM, GAS, FASM, ARM etc.

 Compiler convert a program written in a high-level language into machine code understood by computers all at one go.
-Examples: C, C++, Java
+Examples: MSVC(C++), javac(Java), tsc(Typescript), rustc(Rust), go build(Go)

 Interpreter convert a program written in a high-level language into machine code understood by computers line-by-line.
 Examples: Python, Perl, JavaScript, Ruby